ShivanshShukla01/Customizations/AutoHotKey/Macros/Aseprite Seamless Transition.md

 ### To create a Seamless Transition
-- Just copy the code below into any `.ahk` file, and run it
+- Just copy the code below into any `.ahk` file, and run it .
-- Make the pattern
+- Make the pattern.
-- Double Click the `.ahk` file to open the GUI App
+- Double Click the `.ahk` file to open the GUI App.
-- Enter the Parameters
+- Enter the Parameters.
+- Click on Submit.
-- Click on Submit
+- Click on Exit after the Job done to close the app.

 ```autohotkey
 Gui, Font, s10, Bahnschrift ; Set a custom font size and type